 In this article, we’ll answer a few questions about how much time is required to learn Wing Chun.
-We’ll cover the question of how long does it take to learn Wing Chun, what are Wing Chun belt ranks, Wing Chun rank requirements and other information about the Wing Chun kung fu belts system.
+We’ll cover the question of how long does it take to become a Wing Chun master (or get a blackbelt), Wing Chun belt ranks, Wing Chun rank requirements and other information about the Wing Chun kung fu belts system.

-Good Wing Chun takes time to develop and a good school is VERY hard to find!
-Because of this, if you can’t find a good school with a good teacher, we advise choosing to learn another martial art instead of Wing Chun.
+Becoming a Wing Chun sifu takes time and a good school is VERY hard to find!
+Because of this, if you can’t find a good school with a good teacher, we advise choosing to master another martial art instead of Wing Chun.
 Not all Wing Chun is created equal.
 And despite what people try to sell you, you can’t only learn Wing Chun at home.
 (You can learn Wing Chun online but it can’t be the only way you learn).

-However, here are some general tips to help you discern a good Wing Chun school from a crappy one:
+However, here are some general tips to help you discern good Wing Chun schools from crappy ones:

-- Generally, no good Wing Chun school will award a Sifu in less than 3 years!
+- Generally, no good Wing Chun school will allow you to become a Sifu / Master / Black Belt in less than 3 years!

 - Wing Chun schools must spar as a regular part of their classes.
 You must hit and get hit.
 If there is no alive, pressure testing, it is not a good school.

-- A Sifu (black belt level) must be achieved through both technical knowledge and practical application.
-Learning a form alone is not practical knowledge.
+- A Wing Chun Sifu / Master / Black Belt must be achieved through both technical knowledge and practical application.
+Learning the forms alone is NOT practical knowledge.

 - You should sweat during class.
 If not, you are not working hard enough to develop good Wing Chun skill.